 Displays up to 5 lines of text on a high resolution touch-screen; large display of scanned line; Reads words, lines or paragraphs aloud; Spells-out the scanned word, letter by letter; Provides direct look-up of idioms/phrases; Provides audio word pronunciation (American pronunciation) built-in speaker or earphones; Recognition of a wide range of standard printed font types and inverted text on contrasting backgrounds (except red on white and blue).

-The Disability Services Office has a limited number of tape recorders that may be checked out for a limited time.
+The Accessibility Services Office has a limited number of tape recorders that may be checked out for a limited time.
 Students are responsible for providing their own tapes and, if needed, batteries.
-Students must check the tape recorder out from the Disability Services Office.
+Students must check the tape recorder out from the Accessibility Services Office.